shader-slang/slang/docs/user-guide/00-introduction.md

 -------------------

 The rest of this guide introduces the services provided by the Slang system and explains how to use them to solve challenges in real-time graphics programming.
-When servics are introduced one after another, it may be hard to glimpse the bigger picture: why these particular services?
-Why these implementation?
+When services are introduced one after another, it may be hard to glimpse the bigger picture: why these particular services?
+Why these implementations?
 Why these APIs?

 Before we dive into actually _using_ Slang, let us step back and highlight some of the key design goals (and non-goals) that motivate the design: